Fangv1/Functional_haplotype_GWAS/README.md

 For example, firstly, put the `FH_GWAS.r`, `sample_genodata.txt`, `sample_genodata_info.txt`, `sample_pheno.txt`, `sample_kinship.txt` and `hap_alleles.txt` (can be download in the folder 'sample') in the folder `E:study/data/gwas/`

 ### 2. run FH_GWAS.r
-if all the data saved in the folder of `E:study/data/gwas/`
+If all the data saved in the folder of `E:study/data/gwas/`
   ```R
   setwd('E:study/data/gwas/')
   source('FH_GWAS.r')